-It is a great honour to have been invited to be one of the four overseas panellists in this opening session of the International Symposium "The World and China at a time of Drastic Changes-Towards the Construction of a New and Modern Sinology".
-The establishment of this new centre is timely, as China's 25 year economic miracle continues, and now that China has at last joined the World Trade Organisation and will in five year's time host the Olympic Games.
+It is a great honour to have been invited to speak at this International Syposium on "The Construction of the Methodology of Sinology".
+I am delighted to be able to support this valuable cooperation between Aichi University and Nankai University in the second year after the inauguration of the ICCS.
+This symposium is timely, as China's 27 year economic miracle continues, and now that China is an active member of the World Trade Organisation and will in three year's time host the Olympic Games.
 China clearly ranks as one of the foremost countries of the world, judged not only by demographic or economic yardsticks but in a broader sense as well.
-This month has also seen the landmark in terms of science and technology of a manned space flight.
+Last month was also considered very special in my country, since it was marked by the State Visit of President Hu Jintao.

-The contrast with the China I first visited 31 years ago, when I travelled 3000 miles around the country during the Cultural Revolution, could not be more marked.
+The contrast with the China I first visited 33 years ago, when I travelled 3000 miles around the country during the Cultural Revolution, could not be more marked.
 Many places I visited were at low levels of economic development, and diplomatically China had been a virtual outcast, supported in Europe only by Albania and at times Romania.
 Later I was lucky enough to visit China several times a year during most years of the 1980s and 90s and to travel widely.
 With my own eyes I saw the transformation of Shenzhen from a village to a metropolis or Shanghai from a decaying city of colonial concessions, revolution and war, to a gleaming giant of the 21st century.

-I greatly value opportunities to understand China today through the perspective of history, whether it be through reading or listening to personal testimony or, closer to home, thanks to the good fortune to have grown up with a father who was 56 when I was born, (Isoroku?), and who lived 18 years in China starting in 1910.
+I greatly value opportunities to understand China today through the perspective of history, whether it be through reading or listening to personal testimony or, closer to home, thanks to the good fortune to have grown up with a father who was 56 when I was born, and who lived 18 years in China starting in 1910.
 His photograph albums, anecdotes and writings gave me a sense of the old China, which predated the 1949 Revolution, as well as of New China.
+Since we are in Tianjin I should mention that my father had the honour of meeting Zhou Enlai during the 1920s and also that he served as Chairman of the International Chamber of Commerce in Tianjin.
+The well-known American Sinologue, educationalist and diplomat, Dr.